fullendmaestro/spatialGPT/README.md

 ## Use cases

 1. **Travel Planning**: Use SpatialGPT to explore destinations, check weather forecasts, and find nearby points of interest like restaurants, hotels, and attractions.
-E.g: **_Show me the weather forecast for Paris this weekend and suggest nearby cafes._**
+E.g: **_Describe the weather forecast for Paris this weekend and suggest nearby cafes._**

 2. **Outdoor Activities**: Plan hikes, camping trips, or other outdoor adventures with terrain maps and real-time weather data.